Last updated on .

 Sayyidna al-Hussein Mosque

 The Sayyidna al-Hussein Mosque is the holiest mosque in Egypt.
 It holds the head of Al-Hussein, grandson of the Prophet Muhammad.
 The original mosque was built in 1154 but this one was built in 1870.
-Non-Muslims are not allowed inside.
+Non-Muslims are forbidden from entering.

 Sayyidna al-Hussein Mosque in Cairo, Egypt